Skip to Content

 Personal Injury We Get You Back on Your Feet

-1. The defendant had a duty to conform his conduct to a standard of care
+• The defendant had a duty to conform their conduct to a standard of care.

 Stratmeyer v.
 U.S., 67 F.3d 1340 (7th Cir.
 1995).

-In law school, we were taught various word games involving "duty."
+In law school, various word games involving "duty" were taught.
 For example, we were asked if there was a duty for a man using a hammer on a windy day to fix something on his house when a 250+ MPH wind storm lifts the hammer from his hand and carries it two miles down the road, where it strikes a little old lady.

-Certainly, we could all agree that 250+ MPH was unforeseeable (or an Act of God) and it was not foreseeable that the hammer would fly two miles and strike somebody and injure him.
-But, the law professor would add, what if the person using the hammer was in a crowd of people and the wind was only gusting 25+ MPH?
+Certainly, we could agree that 250+ MPH was unforeseeable (or an Act of God) and it was not foreseeable that the hammer would fly two miles and strike someone.
+However, the law professor would add, what if the person using the hammer was in a crowd of people and the wind was only gusting 25+ MPH?
 Or that the man using the hammer knew it was going to be windy?
 Or that the hammer was extremely slippery because the man had been eating greasy food?

-The point of the exercise was to get law students to decide what acts would foreseeably cause an injury and which ones could be be considered foreseeable.
-A Judge does the same intellectual exercise when deciding whether a duty existed by the Defendant to the injured Plaintiff if it is argued.
+The point of the exercise was to get law students to decide what acts could foreseeably cause an injury and which ones could be considered foreseeable.
+A Judge goes through the same intellectual exercise when deciding whether a duty existed by the defendant to the injured plaintiff if it is argued.

 For example, a recent Indiana Supreme Court case, Goodwin v.
-Yeakle's Sports Bar and Grill, Inc., recently held that no duty existed to patrons of a tavern by the taven to be free from unforeseeable acts of violence by other patrons.
-Although most people could agree that a tavern can be a dangerous place, the Indiana Supreme Court held that a shooting in a neighborhood bar is not foreseeable as a matter of law.
+Yeakle's Sports Bar and Grill, Inc., held that no duty existed to patrons of a tavern to be free from unforeseeable acts of violence by other patrons.
+Although most might agree that a tavern can be a dangerous place, the Indiana Supreme Court held that a shooting in a neighborhood bar is not foreseeable as a matter of law.

-Generally, a person owes a duty of care to others to avoid harm caused by his or her activities.
+Generally, a person owes a duty of care to others to avoid harm caused by their activities.
 In the use of vehicles, the legal duty of any motorist is most often established by laws, i.e., statutes and ordinances defining proper and improper operation of a vehicle.
 A breach of duty occurs when the motorist violates the terms of such statute.

-For example, say a plaintiff is involved in a car accident, but develops a skin rash the next day.
-Even though he was involved in a car crash, there might not be a "causal" connection between the car crash and a skin rash.
-Oftentimes, doctors are asked if there was a link or cause between an accident and a breach of duty by the defendant.
-Many Indiana cases turn either for the Plaintiff or the defense based upon the doctor's answers in a deposition (sworn statement outside of court) or at trial.
+For example, say a plaintiff is involved in a car accident but develops a skin rash the next day.
+Even though they were involved in a car crash, there might not be a "causal" connection between the car crash and a skin rash.
+Often, doctors are asked if there was a link or cause between an accident and a breach of duty by the defendant.
+Many Indiana cases turn either for the plaintiff or the defense based upon the doctor's answers in a deposition (sworn statement outside of court) or at trial.

-The standard of care owed to the plaintiff depends upon the capacities of the parties and is different depending upon various factors including whether the defendant was a minor, a parent, a business, a professional or violated a law the legislature considers so dangerous that mere participation imposes liability upon him or her.
+The standard of care owed to the plaintiff depends upon the capacities of the parties and varies based on factors like whether the defendant was a minor, a parent, a business, a professional, or violated a law regarded by the legislature as so dangerous that mere participation imposes liability.

 When it comes to businesses, employers are liable for the negligent acts of employees committed during the scope and course of their employment.
 Consequently, a driver of a business van who runs a red light subjects the employer to pay damages to the injured person if it was done "on the job."